 You can book the barbecues for big groups, or you can just turn up and tap your watch in a passive aggressive way until other users move along.

-Fort Victoria is a former military battery which is by a shingle beach looking towards Hurst Castle on the mainland.
+Fort Victoria is a former military battery that is by a shingle beach looking towards Hurst Castle on the mainland.
 It's not a sandy paradise but it's got some green space to run around and - remarkably - free parking.
+There's a height barrier so you can't get in with motorhomes.

 I thought twice about recommending a barbecue spot on the Isle of Wight, as there are some uncivilised folk out there who leave used disposable BBQs on the beach and happily trot home.
-The clue is in the word 'disposable', buster.
+The clue is in the word 'disposable'.

 Equally, there are some people who start up huge fires when there is a strong wind on a crowded beach, so that everyone else suffocates.